ayushraghu22/ayushraghu22/README.md

 ## 👨‍🎓 About Me :
 <br>

-💻 I'm a 2nd-year undergraduate @ IET-DAVV pursuing CSE.
+💻 I'm a 3rd-year undergraduate @ IET-DAVV pursuing CSE.
 I have a keen
     interest in competitive programming even though I am still unable to solve atleast 'x' questions a day🥲.
-    codechef - 3🌟(max 1797).

 🌱 I’m currently learning **React**.